gdellapenna/UPMurphi/README.md

 UPMurphi is based on the Discretise and Validate approach and it has been designed to automatically interface with the VAL plan validator.

+### Warning:  this project is no longer maintained.
+Unfortunately, the Murphi core, which UPMurphi builds on, is rather old and has not been updated, so maintaining UPMurphi would require us a complete rewriting of the base code, which is currently impossible.
+If you still want to try it, refer to the troubleshoot.txt for the correct versions of the libraries and tools that were used in our last successful compilations.
+Thanks for your interest in UPMurphi, we hope to come back soon with a new, updated tool.

 ## Quick Start

 To quickly begin using UPMurphi, follow these steps.